-Our Top List of UK LGBTQ Blogs & Influencers (SO FAR!)
+Our ULTIMATE List of UK LGBTQ Bloggers, Content Creators and Influencers (SO FAR!)

 We’re simply too divisive or not as “popular” because we’re a bit niche.
 But the thing is, it’s because we’re a bit niche that we’re actually incredibly valuable.
-We’re a peek into what society really looks like today and we’re your way into making yourself more diverse and inclusive.
+We’re a peek into what society really looks like today and we’re your way into making yourself more diverse and inclusive to all communities.

 With this in mind, over the past few years, I’ve spent a lot of time increasing the visibility of families like mine and, in general, people like me.
 Online and in the media.
 I’ve challenged brands that aren’t up to scratch – both publicly and via email – and I’ve had really productive conversations with those in control of connecting influencers and bloggers with brands, asking why members of the LGBTQ community aren’t being put forward or represented.

 A lot of the time it balls down to stats, or what image or style the brand is looking for, which is fair enough.
 Occasionally, however, I’ve received responses saying that the brand “couldn’t find any anyone” that met the diversity bracket so they went ahead with their straight, white, middle class group of people instead (I may be paraphrasing).
 One of the worst responses I received was “we’re featuring diversity soon” as if LGBTQ Blogs are a separate entity or season!